-- Funding for parks and reserves walkways continuing through the next 10 years. - Ongoing management, maintenance, planting and development of existing reserves and facilities.
+- Funding for parks and reserves walkways continuing through the next 10 years. - Ongoing management, maintenance, planting and development of existing reserves and facilities, and purchase and development of new reserves and facilities to meet the needs of the District's growing population.

-Upper Moutere Settlement Area (refer to the attached Upper Moutere Growth Model and Infrastructure maps)
+Upper Moutere Settlement Area (refer to the attached Upper Motutere Growth Model and Infrastructure maps)

 Settlement Area Population.
-Population adjusted to SNZ 2006 Estimate Series Applied 2011 2016 2021 2026 2031
+Population adjusted to SNZ 2006 Estimate Series Applied 2011 2016 2021 2026 2031 Upper Moutere 148 152 Medium 161 168 175 182 188

-Upper

-Moutere 148 152 Medium 161 168 175 182 188